 HighRoad Glove Box Organizer Folder

 This glove box organizer from High Road is built solid with high-quality canvas-like material.
-It looks like the traditional file folder, but of course, much smaller in size so it can fit inside your glove box without taking much of the precious space.
+It looks like the traditional file folder, but of course, much smaller in size so it can fit inside your glove box without taking up much precious space.

 This organizer wallet comes with pre-printed labels for organizing your insurance, registration, service, maintenance, receipts, and coupons.
 And you can always print more labels yourself or get them printed from a local stationary shop.